 Japan: The governor of Okinawa, Takeshi Onaga, dies.
 Deputy Governor Kiichiro Jahana temporarily assumes his duties.

 Slovenia: A coalition of centre-left parties nominates Marjan Sarec as prime minister.
+He is approved with 55 votes in the 90-seat parliament on August 17.

 Bhutan: Chief Justice Dasho Tshering Wangchuk is appointed chief advisor of a pre-election interim government.
 On August 10 portfolios are assigned, Wangchuk taking responsibility for home and foreign affairs and Dasho Karma Ura becoming finance advisor.